In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

 The approximation ratio presented in \cref{cor:polyalgo} can be achieved, for example, as follows.
-Given a desired tolerance $\varepsilon>0$, we design a taxation mechanisms ensuring a price of anarchy of $\max_{\jonem} \rho_{b_j} +\varepsilon/2$, which can be done in polynomial time thanks to \cref{thm:taxes_poa}.
-We use such taxation mechanisms, and compute an exact correlated equilibrium in polynomial time leveraging the result of Xin Jiang and Leyton-Brown \cite{JiangL15}, who propose a variation of Papadimitriou and Roughgarden's Ellipsoid Against Hope algorithm \cite{papadimitriou2008computing}.
+Given a desired tolerance $\varepsilon>0$, we design a taxation mechanisms ensuring a price of anarchy of $\sup_{\ell\in\mathscr{L}} \rho_{\ell} +\varepsilon/2$, which can be done in polynomial time thanks to \cref{thm:taxes_poa}.
+We use such taxation mechanisms, and compute an exact correlated equilibrium in polynomial time leveraging the result of \cite{JiangL15}, who propose a variation of the Ellipsoid Against Hope algorithm from \cite{papadimitriou2008computing}.
 Remarkably, \cite{JiangL15} guarantees that the resulting correlated equilibrium has polynomial-size support, i.e., it places non-zero probability only over a polynomial number of pure strategy profiles.
 Hence, we compute a correlated equilibrium and enumerate all pure strategy profiles in its support, identifying with $a^*$ that with lowest cost.
 Since the price of anarchy bounds of \cref{thm:taxes_poa} hold for correlated equilibria, the pure strategy profile $a^*$ inherits a matching \mbox{(or better) approximation ratio.}

-Alternatively, one can employ the same taxation mechanism as in the above, and let players simultaneously revise their action for $\T$ rounds employing a no-regret algorithm.
-Well-known families of such algorithms include multiplicative-weights, and Follow the Perturbed/Regularized Leader whereby the average regret decays to an arbitrary $\varepsilon$ in a polynomial number of rounds, see \cite{cesa2006prediction,KalaiV05}.
-We then focus on the pure strategy profile $a^*_{\T}$ with the lowest \systemcost encountered during the $\T$ rounds of any such algorithm t.
+Alternatively, one can employ the same taxation mechanism as in the above, and let \players{} simultaneously revise their action for $\T$ rounds employing a no-regret algorithm.
+Well-known families of such algorithms include {\it Multiplicative-Weights}, and {\it Follow the Perturbed}/{\it Regularized Leader} whereby the average regret decays to an arbitrary $\varepsilon$ in a polynomial number of rounds, see \cite{cesa2006prediction,KalaiV05}.
+We keep track of the pure strategy profile $a^*_{\T}$ with the lowest \systemcost encountered during the $\T$ rounds of any such algorithm t.
 Owing to \cite[Thm 3.3]{roughgarden2015intrinsic}, its approximation ratio is upper bounded by the corresponding price of anarchy plus an error term that goes to zero with the same rate of the average regret.
 Waiting for polynomially \mbox{many rounds suffices to reduce the error as desired.}